suffolklibraries/lgc/content/collections/events/style-trial-24-08.md

     content:
       -
         type: text
-        text: "For more detail message Larne Patrick at\_" -
+        text: "For more details and to book message Larne Patrick at\_" -
         type: text
         marks: